Leryn Franco: Athletics

 On 3 September 2002, she broke her own javelin throw record reaching 51 metres in an international tournament contested in São Caetano, Brasil.

 Modeling and beauty pageants

 Franco appeared in the 2011 Sports Illustrated Swimsuit Issue.
 She has competed in several beauty pageants.
 In 2006, she was runner-up Miss Universo Paraguay 2006.
 She participated in the Miss Bikini of the Universe pageant.
 Franco has her own calendar, which was photographed in 2007 by Martin Crespo.

 Personal life

 Franco's parents were born in Uruguay and she is a fan of Olimpia in Paraguay and Peñarol in Uruguay.
 Franco played football before pursuing javelin.
 She is also a graduate in Business Administration.

 Acting career

 In 2013, Franco was cast for the role of Younger Eliza Lynch in the film which was filmed in Paraguay, Argentina, Brazil, France, England and Ireland.
-Film Ireland described Franco's performance as "beautifully captures the spirit of a young Eliza Lynch".
+Film Ireland described how Franco "beautifully captures the spirit of a young Eliza Lynch".